MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/see-change-and-reset-a-conference-id-assigned-to-a-user.md

 ms.custom:
 - Audio Conferencing
-description: 'Erfahren Sie, wie Sie einem Benutzer in Skype for Business Online eine Konferenz-ID zuweisen und was die Konferenz-IDs-Parameter sein sollten. ' ms.openlocfilehash: b5ed8bb8ec32277e0bebca43338ae233aa6d38f6 ms.sourcegitcommit: ea54990240fcdde1fb061489468aadd02fb4afc7 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 04/22/2020 ms.locfileid: "43776840"
+description: 'Erfahren Sie, wie Sie einem Benutzer in Skype for Business Online eine Konferenz-ID zuweisen und was die Konferenz-IDs-Parameter sein sollten. ' ms.openlocfilehash: caa94984b06ff73d8f14acf4727870a988298974 ms.sourcegitcommit: 36f7ec432090683aedb77a5bd7856e1b10af2a81 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 05/08/2020 ms.locfileid: "44163914"
 ---
 # <a name="view-and-reset-a-conference-id-assigned-to-a-user-in-skype-for-business-online"></a>Anzeigen und Zurücksetzen einer Konferenz-ID, die einem Benutzer in Skype for Business Online zugewiesen wurde

 > [!Note]
 > Informationen zu Benutzer Konferenz-IDs in Microsoft Teams finden Sie unter [anzeigen und Zurücksetzen einer Konferenz-ID, die einem Benutzer in Microsoft Teams zugewiesen](/MicrosoftTeams/see-change-and-reset-a-conference-id-assigned-to-a-user-in-teams)ist.

-A conferencing ID is automatically assigned to a Skype for Business user when they are set up for Audio Conferencing in Office 365 and use Microsoft as the audio conferencing provider.
-The conference ID assigned is sent in the meeting invite when the meeting is scheduled.
-Each meeting that a user schedules will get assigned a unique conference ID.
+Eine Konferenz-ID wird einem Skype for Business-Benutzer automatisch zugewiesen, wenn Sie in Microsoft 365 oder Office 365 für Audiokonferenzen eingerichtet sind, und Microsoft als Anbieter von Audiokonferenzen verwenden.
+Die zugewiesene Konferenz-ID wird in der Besprechungseinladung gesendet, wenn die Besprechung geplant ist.
+Jeder Besprechung, die ein Benutzer plant, erhält eine eindeutige Konferenz-ID zugewiesen.

 Although a conference ID will be automatically created and assigned to a user, there may be times when a user doesn't want to use this one and you want to set it to a certain number, or when your users can't remember or have lost their conference ID.
 You can use the **Skype for Business admin center** and Windows PowerShell to view, change, and reset their conference ID.